andgordio/mockupless/docs/Courses/LayoutBasics/Style/units.md

 ## vw, vh

 Another way to measure size and distance on the web is with the use of the **viewport units**.
 Viewport is the area where your prototype is rendered.
-On CodePen, the Preview panel is the viewport by default.
+On CodePen, the Preview panel is the viewport.
 If you switch to *Debug mode* in CodePen (found in the *Change View* menu), the browser tab becomes your viewport.

 Two main viewport units are `vw` and `vh`:

 - `vw` stands for “percentage of viewport width”.
 - `vh` stands for “percentage of viewport height”.

-These units are used to define the width and the height of containers most frequently:
+Most often these units are used to define the width and the height of a container:

 ```html
 <div style="width: 50vw; height: 50vh; background-color: teal;"></div>